-This facilitator manual contains the training sessions for the "Training on Pakistan's Contraceptive Logistics Management Information System (cLMIS)".
-The steps required to design, develop and deliver the training cLMIS can be found in the "LMIS Training Plan".
+This training of trainers manual contains the training sessions for the "Training on Pakistan's Contraceptive Logistics Management Information System (cLMIS)".
+The steps required to design, develop and deliver the "Training on Pakistan's Contraceptive Logistics Management Information System (cLMIS)" can be found in the "LMIS Training Plan".
 The Training Plan outlines the objectives, needs, strategy, and curriculum to be addressed when training users on LMIS.